 For example, a 1998 scientific study by Michel de Lorgeril, Patricia Salen, and Jean-Louis Martin in France compared the long-term health of people with coronary heart disease based on their typical diet (1).

-After controlling for possible confounding factors, like smoking and age, the researchers found that the patients eating a Mediterranean type diet—one rich in fruits, vegetables, olive oil, and fish—was associated with a substantially lower risk of cancer and an increased survival rate from cardiovascular disease.
+After controlling for possible confounding factors, like smoking and age, the researchers found that the patients eating a Mediterranean type diet—one rich in fruits, vegetables, whole grains, olive oil, and fish—were associated with a substantially lower risk of cancer and an increased survival rate from cardiovascular disease.

 One of the main constituents of the Mediterranean dietary pattern is “healthy” fat, as contained in olive oil and especially in fish.
 The fats contained in fish are rich in omega-3 fatty acids, a particular type of polyunsaturated fat that is thought to have special benefits.

-In the lab, under a microscope and in a Petri dish, omega 3 fatty acids demonstrate potent health-prompting effects.
+In the lab, under a microscope and in a Petri dish, omega 3 fatty acids demonstrate potent health-promoting effects.
 For example, a 1996 study by researchers at the University of Michigan demonstrated that omega 3 fatty acids have an anti-cancer effect on prostate cancer cells (2).
+This 20-year old study has faced opposition from more recent research that observed a link between higher blood levels of omega-3’s and prostate cancer risk (3, 4).
+More research is warranted to show causation as these findings may have been related to other factors.

-Naturally, scientists and doctors wanted to see if they could replicate these effects in real living human beings instead of just in microscopic cells in the lab.
+When in vitro studies are performed (studies done within glass or in a laboratory) and results are found, naturally scientists and doctors wanted to see if they can replicate these effects in real living human beings instead of just in microscopic cells in the lab, also known as in vivo studies.

 Clinical trials were undertaken; these ranged from small, poorly controlled trials to large multi-center interventions.